Whipped Coffee Recipe: A Fresh Take On A Classic

 1. Make the Coffee Mixture

 In a small bowl, heat two tablespoons of water in a microwave until it boils.
 Or use a kettle to boil water and add two tablespoons to a bowl.
-Then, add two tablespoons of instant coffee, one teaspoon of vanilla extract, one tablespoon of brown sugar, and one tablespoon of cocoa powder.
-As an alternative to cocoa powder, you can substitute two tablespoons of melted chocolate chips or two tablespoons of chocolate syrup.
+Then, add two tablespoons of instant coffee, one-quarter teaspoon of vanilla extract, two tablespoons of brown sugar, and one teaspoon of cocoa powder.
+As an alternative to cocoa powder, you can substitute two teaspoons of melted chocolate chips or two teaspoons of chocolate syrup.

 Using a hand whisk, whisk the mixture vigorously.
 It will grow in volume as enough air is incorporated to produce a dense foam.